Optimal Partitioning for Dual-Pivot Quicksort: The Optimal Classification Strategy and its Implementation

 We will consider two more strategies, an optimal (but not algorithmic) strategy, and an algorithmic strategy that is optimal up to a very small error term.

-We first study the (unrealistic!) setting where $s$ and $\ell$, i.\,e., the number of small resp. large elements, are known to the algorithm after the pivots are chosen, and the decision tree can have different node labels for each such pair of values.
-Recall that $s_v$ and $\ell_v$, resp., denote the number of elements that have been classified as small and large, resp., when at node $v$ in the decision tree.
-We consider the following strategy $\mathcal{O}$: \emph{Given $s$ and $\ell$, the comparison at node $v$ is with the smaller pivot first if $s - s_v > \ell - \ell_v$, otherwise, it is with the larger pivot first.}\footnote{This strategy was suggested to us by Thomas Hotz (personal communication).}
+We first study the (unrealistic!) setting where $s$ and $\ell$, i.\,e., the number of small resp. large elements, are known to the algorithm after the pivots are chosen, and the classification tree can have different node labels for each such pair of values.
+Recall that $s_v$ and $\ell_v$, resp., denote the number of elements that have been classified as small and large, resp., when at node $v$ in the classification tree.
+We consider the following strategy $\mathcal{O}$: \emph{Given $s$ and $\ell$, the comparison at node $v$ is with the smaller pivot first if $s - s_v > \ell - \ell_v$, otherwise it is with the larger pivot first.}\footnote{This strategy was suggested to us by Thomas Hotz (personal communication).}

-\begin{theorem} Strategy $\mathcal{O}$ is optimal, i.\,e., its ACT is at most as large as ACT$_T$ for every single tree $T$.
-When using $\mathcal{O}$ in a dual pivot quicksort algorithm, we get $\E(C^\mathcal{O}_n) = 1.8 n \ln n + O(n)$. \end{theorem} \begin{proof} The proof of the first statement (optimality) is surprisingly simple.
-Fix the two pivots, and consider equality \eqref{eq:35}.
-Strategy $\mathcal{O}$ chooses for each node $v$ in the decision tree the label such that the contribution of this node to \eqref{eq:35} is minimized.
+\begin{theorem} Strategy $\mathcal{O}$ is optimal, i.\,e., its ACT is at most as large as ACT$_T$ for all classification trees $T$.
+When using $\mathcal{O}$ in a dual-pivot quicksort algorithm, we have $\E(C^\mathcal{O}_n) = 1.8 n \ln n + O(n)$. \end{theorem} \begin{proof} The proof of the first statement (optimality) is surprisingly simple.
+Fix the two pivots, and consider equation \eqref{eq:35}.
+For each node $v$ in the classification tree Strategy $\mathcal{O}$ chooses the label that minimizes the contribution of this node to \eqref{eq:35}.
 So, it minimizes each term of the sum, and thus minimizes the additional cost term in \eqref{eq:30}.
+We now prove the second statement.
+For this, we first derive an upper bound of $1.8 n \ln n + O(n)$ for the average number of comparisons, and then show that this is tight.